mentatpsi/OSGenome/README.md

 An Open Source Library and ToolKit of Genetic Data (SNP) using 23AndMe and Data Crawling Technologies

 ## Description
-OS Genome is an attempt to allow for users to gather the information they need to make sense of their own genome without needing to rely on outside services with unknown privacy policies.
+OS Genome is an open source web application that allows users to gather the information they need to make sense of their own genome without needing to rely on outside services with unknown privacy policies.
 OS Genome's goal is to crawl various sources and give meaning to an individual's genome.
 It creates a Responsive Grid of the user's specific genome.
 This allows for everything from filtering to excel exporting.
 All of which using Flask, Kendo, and Python programming.

 ## What are SNPs?